jackphillips96/KDD_Project_COVID19/README.md

 - Consider standardizing the features, if necessary.
 - Consider feature engineering, if necessary.
 For instance, the date column can have separate columns for day and month.
 - We can consider one-hot encoding or creating dummy variables for the categorical features.
+Our data

-To prepare our data for an interrupted time series model we had to create a new variable called stay_3 that gives a value of 1 for the dates after level 3 stay at home orders are enacted.
-This allowed the model to measure the impact of the stay at home orders before and after this point.
+To prepare our data for an interrupted time series model we had to create a new variable called stay_3 that gives a value of 1 for the dates after level 3 stay at home orders are enacted in Italy and when Germany and Pakistan raised their level to a 2.
+This allowed the model to measure the impact of the stay at home orders before and after their highest point.
 Below is the code we used for Italy:

 ![](https://i.imgur.com/1OBfTfc.png)